dotnet/arcade/README.md

 ### Status of Latest Version of Arcade Being Validated

-- Working on mitigating on-going errors with .NET Core version upgrade to 5.0.
-See https://github.com/dotnet/arcade/issues/5412

-[Result](https://dnceng.visualstudio.com/internal/_build/results?buildId=630001&view=results) of latest Arcade Validation run on May 4, 2020, 7:30 AM PDT
+- Promoted Arcade version 5.0.0-beta.20256.5 to `.NET Eng - Latest`
+- This version contains Preview 5 of .NET 5.0 SDK

-[Result](https://dnceng.visualstudio.com/internal/_build/results?buildId=630755&view=results) of latest Arcade run on May 4, 2020, 2:55 PM PDT
+[Result](https://dnceng.visualstudio.com/internal/_build/results?buildId=634342&view=results) of latest Arcade Validation run on May 6, 2020, 7:00 PM PDT

+Notes:
+- Runtime and ASPNETCore had made significant changes in their repos that meant the LKG was not a good baseline to use for validation.
+This is being changed.
+- Received sign-off from both Runtime and ASPNETCore teams to promote this version of Arcade despite the issues in validating against those repos.

 ## Getting Started